Rod (unit): In continental Europe

 Units comparable to the perch, pole or rod were used in many European countries, with names that include perche and canne, Ruthe, canna and pertica, pręt and canna.
 They were subdivided in many different ways, and were of many different lengths.

-Based on data from the following:

-N - Niemann (Quedlinburg and Leipzig - 1830).

-In Britain
+In Britain and Ireland

 In England, the rod or perch was first defined in law by the Composition of Yards and Perches, one of the statutes of uncertain date from the late 13th to early 14th centuries: tres pedes faciunt ulnam, quinque ulne & dimidia faciunt perticam (three feet make a yard, five and a half yards make a perch).

 The length of the chain was standardized in 1620 by Edmund Gunter at exactly four rods.
 Fields were measured in acres, which were one chain (four rods) by one furlong (in the United Kingdom, ten chains).

 Bars of metal one rod long were used as standards of length when surveying land.
 The rod was still in use as a common unit of measurement in the mid-19th century, when Henry David Thoreau used it frequently when describing distances in his work, Walden.

 In traditional Scottish units, a Scottish rood (ruid in Lowland Scots, ròd in Scottish Gaelic), also fall measures 222 inches (6 ells).

 Modern use

 The rod was phased out as a legal unit of measurement in the United Kingdom as part of a ten-year metrication process that began on 24 May 1965.

-In the US, the rod, along with the chain, furlong, and statute mile (as well as the survey inch and survey foot) were based on the pre-1959 values for United States customary units of linear measurement until 1 January 2023.
+In the United States, the rod, along with the chain, furlong, and statute mile (as well as the survey inch and survey foot) were based on the pre-1959 values for United States customary units of linear measurement until 1 January 2023.
 The Mendenhall Order of 1893 defined the yard as exactly 3600/3937 meters, with all other units of linear measurement, including the rod, based on the yard.
-In 1959, an international agreement (the International yard and pound agreement), defined the yard as the fundamental unit of length in the Imperial/USCU system, defined as exactly 0.9144 metres.
-However, the above-noted units, when used in surveying, may retain their pre-1959 values, depending on the legislation in each state.The U.S. National Geodetic Survey and National Institute of Standards and Technology have replaced the definition for the above-mentioned units by the International 1959 definition of the foot, being exactly 0.3048 meters.
+In 1959, an international agreement (the international yard and pound agreement), defined the yard as the fundamental unit of length in the Imperial/USCU system, defined as exactly 0.9144 metres.
+However, the above-noted units, when used in surveying, may retain their pre-1959 values, depending on the legislation in each state.
+The U.S. National Geodetic Survey and National Institute of Standards and Technology have replaced the definition for the above-mentioned units by the international 1959 definition of the foot, being exactly 0.3048 meters.

 Despite no longer being in widespread use, the rod is still employed in certain specialized fields.
 In recreational canoeing, maps measure portages (overland paths where canoes must be carried) in rods; typical canoes are approximately one rod long.
 The term is also in widespread use in the acquisition of pipeline easements, as the offers for an easement are often expressed on a "price per rod".

 In the United Kingdom, the sizes of allotment gardens continue to be measured in square poles in some areas, sometimes being referred to simply as poles rather than square poles.